tadast/rspec_clickable_output/README.md

 # Rspec Clickable Output

+If you use the latest version of [iTerm2](http://www.iterm2.com/#/section/home), you don't need this, just command-click on any file path to open it.

 This gem transforms RSpec's backtrace output in your OSX shell to clickable links, so you can open failing specs more easily.

 ## TextMate